 Legal Clinic at Carleton

 Legal advice is available to Carleton students through the Satellite Clinic on Carleton’s campus.
-The office is located on the 6th Floor of the Unicentre.
+The office is located at the CUSA Office.
 The Satellite Clinic is operated by the uOttawa Community Legal Clinic.
 Please call the clinic at 613-562-5600 for operating hours on Carleton’s campus.

 University of Ottawa law students, supervised by lawyers, may help with various legal questions.
 For example: drug offences, theft, evictions, and family situations.

 The Clinic provides notary services to students of Carleton University.
 Contact the Clinic for notary hours at 613-562-5600.